 S&SE PM Inspections are broken down into the following categories but may vary based on type of equipment and model:

 Internal & External Mechanical Inspection

 External and Internal Mechanical Inspections include but are not limited to: Reactor Chambers, Access Doors, Compressed Air Train, Valves, Media or Catalyst, Insulation, Fan(s), Ductwork and Exhaust Stack, Fuel Train, Burner(s), Expansion Joint(s), Control Panels, Dampers, Collection Plenum, and Flame Arrestor.

-Inspection and Component Tests include but are not limited to: Thermocouples, Switches, Actuators, Variable Frequency Drive (VFD), Motors, Starters, Burner Control System, Temperature and Pressure Controllers, Chart Recorder, Lights, Relays, Timers, Emergency Stops, Disconnects, Man Machine Interface (MMI) and Modem
+Inspection and Component Tests include but are not limited to: Thermocouples, Switches, Actuators, Variable Frequency Drive (VFD), Motors, Starters, Burner Control System, Temperature and Pressure Controllers, Chart Recorder, Lights, Relays, Timers, Emergency Stops, Disconnects, Human Machine Interface (HMI) and Modem

 Process Control Analysis

 Process Control Analysis includes but is not limited to: System Startup Cycle, Online Conditions, Safety Shutdowns, Alarms, Pressure Control Loops, Valve Cycling, Temperature Profile, Burner Tuning, and Airflow Verification.

 Check Critical Parameters